PatoTey/Van-Life/README.md

-A proyecto from Advance React course on Scrimba!
+A proyect from Advance React course on Scrimba!